Home |British Columbia |Wine

 The name Little Farm Winery was inspired by the French term paysan.
-Whilst reading an article about some of the natural wine producers of France, one wine grower preferred to be called a paysan, or small farmer, as he translated it.
-It struck us that we are small farmers too and that we were the paysan's of our little farm.
+While reading an article about some of the natural wine producers of France, one wine grower preferred to be called a paysan, or small farmer, as he translated it.
+It struck them that they were small farmers too and were the paysan's of their little farm.

 The winery is owned by Rhys Pender MW and Alishan Driediger.
-They love the Valley and here is were they wanted to have their winery.
+They love the Valley and here is where they wanted their winery.